Full Size Bed Dimensions & How They Stack Up to Other Mattress Sizes

 Your body size

 While full mattresses may be good for heavier individuals, they may not provide enough space for heavier couples.
 (Learn about the best mattress for heavy people.)
+However, full XL beds may give extra room to taller people, as their length extends an additional 5 inches for added comfort and personal space.

 Whether you’re buying a full mattress or another size, if you sleep hot, you may want to skip memory foam since it can trap heat.
 Innerspring and latex mattresses sleep the coolest, resulting in improved sleep.